rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 CHALLENGE: Remove extra action Recording from Run Logic so that it does not get executed automatically by LoadRunner.

-5.Press F4 or menu Replay | Run-Time Settings
+1. Press F4 or menu Replay.

+2. Click on Run-Time Settings

-6.Click Run Logic.
+3. Click Run Logic.

-7.Right-Click on Recording.
+4. Right-Click on Recording.

-8.Select Remove Item.
+5. Select Remove Item.

-9.Click OK to dismiss the dialog.
+6. Click OK to dismiss the dialog.

-10.Press Ctrl+Shift+F4 or menu File | Save to save the script
+7. Press Ctrl+Shift+F4 or menu File.

+8. Click Save to save the script.

 ### Adjust link retrieval mode